madhu123-4/Kubernetes/README.md

     ports:
     - containerPort: 80
 ```
+### What is namespace in kubernetes?

 This YAML file defines a Pod named `my-pod` with a single container using the `nginx:latest` image and exposing port `80`.

+In Kubernetes, a namespace is a way to divide cluster resources between multiple users (via resource quota) and provide a scope for names.
+It is essentially a virtual cluster within a Kubernetes cluster.
+Namespaces are intended for use in environments with many users spread across multiple teams or projects.

+Here are some key points about namespaces:

+1. **Isolation**: Namespaces provide a level of isolation between resources within the same cluster.
+Each namespace has its own set of resources, such as pods, services, and deployments.

+2. **Scope for Names**: Namespaces provide a scope for names, which means that each resource within a namespace must have a unique name, but the same name can be used in different namespaces.

+3. **Resource Quota**: Namespaces can have resource quotas applied to them, limiting the amount of CPU, memory, and other resources that can be used by resources within the namespace.

+4. **Default Namespace**: When you create resources without specifying a namespace, they are created in the default namespace.
+You can also create custom namespaces for organizing resources.

+5. **Control Plane Components**: Control plane components, such as kube-system and kube-public, are also typically created in separate namespaces to isolate them from user resources.

+Namespaces are a powerful feature of Kubernetes that help in organizing and managing resources within a cluster, especially in multi-tenant environments.